TOPFORMER: Topology-Aware Authorship Attribution of Deepfake Texts with Diverse Writing Styles: Results

 \section{Results}

-Our proposed models - TopBERT and TopRoBERTa are evaluated on their ability to more accurately attribute human- vs. deepfake-authored articles to their true authors.
-We specifically used an imbalance dataset - TuringBench, a noisy \& imbalanced dataset - SynSciPass, and an imbalanced \& multi-domain dataset - M4.
-From Tables \ref{tab:tb_results}, \ref{tab:syn_results} and \ref{tab:m_results}, we observe that TopRoBERTa excels in the AA task when the data is more erratic like the noisy and multi-domain datasets - SynSciPass and M4.
+Our proposed model - {\sc {TopFormer}} is evaluated on its ability to more accurately attribute human- vs. deepfake-authored articles to their true authors.
+We specifically used imbalanced multi-style datasets - OpenLLMText, SynSciPass, and Mixset to simulate the current landscape of deepfake texts vs. human-written texts in the real world.
+From Tables \ref{tab:llm_results}, \ref{tab:syn_results} and \ref{tab:m_results}, we observe that {\sc {TopFormer}} excels in the AA task, consistently outperforming the baseline SOTA deepfake AA models in all 3 datasets.

-TopRoBERTa outperforms RoBERTa by 1\% and 4\% for SynSciPass and M4, respectively.
-While underperforming by 1\% for the TuringBench dataset.
-However, TopBERT outperforms BERT by 1\% and 4\% for the TuringBench and SynSciPass, respectively.
-But underperforms BERT by 0.3\% for the SynSciPass dataset.
-While TopRoBERTa underperforms RoBERTa by 30\% for TuringBench, outperforms RoBERTa by 2\% for SynSciPass, and outperforms by 0.3\% for M4.
-Also, TopBERT is observed to underperform BERT by 1\%, 3\%, and perform about the same as BERT for TuringBench, SynSciPass, and M4, respectively.
-Furthermore, we observe that Gaussian-BERT underperforms BERT for all 3 datasets.
-However, Gaussian-RoBERTa underperforms RoBERTa for TuringBench and outperforms RoBERTa for SynSciPass and M4.
+{\sc {TopFormer}} outperforms in all 3 datasets, achieving the highest Macro F1 scores.
+Additionally, the customized baseline deepfake attribution models - GPT-who and Contra-BERT underperform by a large margin.
+However, Gaussian-RoBERTa underperforms RoBERTa in all datasets, except for SynSciPass which minimally outperforms by 1\%.
+Other deepfake attribution baseline models - BERT \& RoBERTa underperform as well, with BERT outperforming RoBERTa in only the Mixset dataset, possibly because of the small nature of the dataset.

+In addition, adding a TDA layer to RoBERTa increases the training time and inference time by about 0.5-2 hours, depending on data size.
+However, just inference time remains fast.